NuGet/NuGetDocs/site/Docs/Reference/Ecosystem.markdown

 ## NuGet Server

 [NuGet Server](http://nugetserver.net/) is a fully functional NuGet server you install as a Windows service.
-Purchase, download and double click the installer.
-Our wizard will guide you through the rest.
-To start serving your packages, simply place your NuGet packages in the Packages folder and start supporting NuGet in your company today!
+Purchase for $5 US, download and double click the installer.
 NuGet Server is basically a wrapper of the [NuGet.Server](http://www.nuget.org/packages/NuGet.Server/) package, but installed through a wizard.
-NuGet Server is distributed with its own web server, why you don't need IIS installed.
+NuGet Server is distributed with its own web server, so you don't need IIS.

 More info: [http://nugetserver.net/](http://nugetserver.net/)